Sanaipei Tande: 2016–present

-After a cameo on NTV's Auntie Boss! and a recurring role on Maisha Magic's Varshita, both produced by Eve D'Souza's Moon Beam Productions, Sanaipei landed a starring role as the eponymous character in Rashid Abdalla's Aziza, a Swahili soap opera set in Mombasa.
-She continued her music career with a feature in Mombasa crooner Otile Brown's Chaguo La Moyo.
-In 2020, they released their second collaboration, the hit single Aiyana.
+After a cameo on NTV's Auntie Boss! and a recurring role on Maisha Magic's Varshita, both produced by Eve D'Souza's Moon Beam Productions, Tande starred as the eponymous character in Rashid Abdalla's Aziza, a Swahili soap opera set in Mombasa.
+She continued her music career by featuring on Mombasa singer Otile Brown's "Chaguo La Moyo".
+In 2020, they released their second collaboration, the single "Aiyana".

-On 5 March 2020, Sanaipei hosted her final karaoke at The Grove on Riverside and hung up her karaoke boots.
-She went on to release Mdaka Mdakiwa, Kunitema, and Yako.
-She also featured in Nadia Mukami's Wangu single off her African Popstar EP.
-The music video garnered 4 million views in its first week on YouTube and was dubbed the biggest Kenyan collaboration of the year.
-In October 2021, Sanaipei released her 6-track debut EP, Nabo, with features from Nyashinski and Khaligraph Jones.
-Since 2020, Sanaipei has starred as Nana Tandala on Kina, a Kenyan adaptation of the South African television series The River, which airs on Maisha Magic Plus.
-In 2025, she starred in a Showmax Original The Chocolate Empire as Margaret Nuru and a Netflix Original Kash Money.
+On 5 March 2020, Tande hosted her final karaoke at The Grove on Riverside and retired from karaoke.
+She went on to release "Mdaka Mdakiwa", "Kunitema", and "Yako".
+She also featured in Nadia Mukami's single "Wangu" off her African Popstar EP.
+The music video garnered four million views in its first week on YouTube and was dubbed the biggest Kenyan collaboration of the year.
+In October 2021, Tande released her six-track debut EP, Nabo, featuring Nyashinski and Khaligraph Jones.
+Since 2020, Tande has starred as Nana Tandala on Kina, a Kenyan adaptation of the South African television series The River, which airs on Maisha Magic Plus.
+In 2025, she starred in the Showmax Original The Chocolate Empire as Margaret Nuru and in the Netflix Original Kash Money.
+In November 2025, she joined, Lulu, as Sonia alongside Brenda Wairimu, Bruce Makau and Raymond Ofula, on Maisha Magic Plus.